bsm-x/us-laws/README.md

 - **📚 Complete US Code** - All 54 titles of the United States Code in XML format
 - **🔍 Semantic Search** - Natural language search across all federal law using OpenAI embeddings
-- **🤖 RAG Q&A** - Ask questions about US law and get AI-powered answers with citations
+- **🤖 RAG Q&A** - Ask questions about US law and get AI-powered answers with inline citations
+- **📎 Interactive Citations** - Click citation markers [1], [2] in AI answers to see source text in popups
+- **🔗 Citation Graph** - Explore how 187,000+ US Code sections reference each other
 - **🌐 Web Interface** - Browse and search laws through a FastAPI web application
 - **📜 Founding Documents** - Read the Declaration of Independence, Constitution, and Bill of Rights (including all Amendments)